mayukataoka/Gmail_Inbox_Auto_Tests/README.md

 Use GMAIL api to reset precondition as described below.

 ## Side note
-I used Gmail APIs when I automated the "Forgot Password" feature that users often see in mobile apps.
-I used Gmail API in my mobile APPIUM framework.
+I used Gmail APIs when I automated the "Forgot Password" feature that we often see in mobile apps.
+I used Gmail APIs in my mobile APPIUM framework.

 ### Test case 1) :  Receiving a new email